Skip to content

 Vitamin K Personalized Calculator

-See how much vitamin K you and each member of your family needs.
-You will notice that children’s needs are below the Daily Value, or that adult women need less than men, even when they are pregnant or breastfeeding!
 Getting your personalized nutrition values will give you a better idea of how to plan your meals and family portions.
-You can never get too much vitamin K, but unless you are already eating greens regularly, there is a chance you and your loved ones are not getting enough.
+You can never get too much of this vitamin, but unless you are already eating greens regularly, there is a big chance you and your loved ones are not getting enough.

 Select your age group, sex, and whether you are pregnant or breastfeeding to get your personalized values!